-- The fieldwork also showed that the visual-ecology of tsetse eyes was well-matched to the time of day they are active, their flight speed and visual features of the landscape
+- The fieldwork also showed the visual-ecology of tsetse eyes is well-matched to the time of day they are active, their flight speed and visual features of the landscape.

 - A zebra's stripes make it all but invisible to tsetse.

 - Integrated vector control can protect cattle-owning pastoralists in sub-Sahara Africa from tsetse affecting cattle health and mosquitoes affecting human health, based on field work in Ethiopia.

 - The eyes of nocturnal mosquitoes have evolved previously unknown mechanisms to heighten their sensitivity to light, which enables them to control flight using only starlight,